AT1310/Python_Project/README.md

 About the Project:
 <br>
 <br>
-A simple command-line YouTube video management system written in Python.
+<bold>A simple command-line YouTube video management system written in Python.
-It allows users to add, view, update, and delete video entries, with data saved persistently in a JSON file (youtube.txt).
+It allows users to add, view, update, and delete video entries, with data saved persistently in a JSON file (youtube.txt).</bold>
 <br>
 <br>
 ✨ Features: